Premises Liability Accidents

 An invitee is someone who has the landowner’s express or implied permission to enter the property.
 Invitees are usually people like friends, relatives, and neighbors.
 The landowner traditionally owed an invitee a duty of reasonable care to keep the property reasonably safe for the invitee.

 A licensee is someone who has the landowner’s express or implied permission to enter the property but is coming onto the property for his or her own purposes.
 Licensees are usually people like salesmen.
-The landowner traditionally owed a licensee a lesser duty only to warn the licensee of dangerous conditions that create an unreasonable risk of harm if the landowner knows about the condition and the licensee is not likely to be able to discover it.
+The landowner traditionally owed a licensee a lesser duty only to warn the licensee of dangerous conditions that create an unreasonable risk of harm if:

 A trespasser is someone who is not authorized to be on the property.
 Traditionally, landowners owed no duty to trespassers unless the trespasser was a child.
 In that case, the landowner owed the duty to exercise reasonable care to avoid a reasonably foreseeable risk of harm to children caused by artificial conditions on the land (i.e., swimming pools).